-RC samples are homogenised by riffle splitting prior to sampling and then assayed as 1m intervals with 2-3kg submitted for assay.
+RC samples are homogenised by riffle splitting prior to sampling, a composite of 3m or a 1m interval of 2-3kg submitted for assay.

 Diamond core is split by a core saw with half the core submitted for assay and the other half stored in trays on site.
 Samples are typically submitted as 1m intervals although within the mineralised zones irregular lengths are collected to reflect rock type and alteration intensity.